On this page

 What is Residence Card?

-Residence Card is the Residence Card Renewal Application, an official ISA form.
-Review the official instructions to determine if it applies to your situation.
+The Residence Card, officially known as the Residence Card Renewal Application, is an ISA form.
+Be sure to consult the official instructions to confirm its relevance to your circumstances.

 Do I need to provide a mailing address for Residence Card?